apwelsh/hubitat/roku/README.md

 ![](images/NewDriverButton.png)

-### Roku TV Child App
+### Roku TV App
-Select the import button, and put in the URL to the [roku-app-child.groovy](devices/roku-app-child.groovy), Click the import button, and the new driver is ready.
+Select the import button, and put in the URL to the [roku-tv.groovy](device/roku-tv.groovy), Click the import button, and the new driver is ready.
 Click **Save**.
 ![save button](images/NewDriverExample.png)

-### Roku TV App
-Next, navigate to **"Drivers Code"** and repeat the process for the [roku-tv.groovy](/devices/roku-tv.groovy) driver.

 ## Configuration